Even before the Restoration and the return of Charles Stuart, during

 Davenant didn’t want to force the issue with Herbert.
 The excluded

-submitted to Herbert’s wishes, but not before a messenger of his had
+Herbert’s wishes, but not before a messenger of his had been

-been maltreated and locked up for two hours by a group of actors,
+maltreated and locked up for two hours by a group of actors, when he

-actors were fined three shillings and fourpence each for this, on
+three shillings and fourpence each for this, on July 4th 1662.

 At first Killigrew’s company performed at Gibbon’s tennis court, also in Lincoln’s Inn Fields, but on May 7th 1663 he opened his new theatre, between Bridges Street and Drury Lane.